VMjack64/SOC-Homelab/PART8.md

 After generating the payload, I ran the `wget` command in the Mythic SSH terminal to grab the payload, making sure to replace the IP address in the link with the private IP address of the Mythic instance.
 I repeated this replacement scheme with the `Invoke-WebRequest` command in Windows, since I have the attacker and target instances in the same VPC.
 After downloading & running the payload, I checked its status and saw a `SYN_SENT` reading, indicating the connection wasn’t established.
 Right away, I saw the problem:
 ![](/screenshots/105.png)

 During the payload building process, I specified the callback host as the localhost IP address (127.0.0.1), which is a loopback IP address to the machine itself.
-So in this context, the payload is trying to connect to a Mythic C2 server on the Windows instance, not the Mythic one.
+So in this context, the payload is trying to connect to a Mythic C2 server on the Windows instance, not the one on the Mythic instance.
 Therefore, I had to repeat the process of generating the payload, this time using the private IP address of the Mythic instance as the callback host.
 When trying to download the new payload onto the Windows instance, I got the following error:
 ![](/screenshots/106.png)

-Considering I downloaded the old payload perfectly fine, it didn't take me long to figure out the solution: I needed to run the Mythic instance's Python server in the same directory as the payload.
+Considering I downloaded the old payload perfectly fine, it didn't take me long to figure out the problem: I needed to run the Mythic instance's Python server in the same directory as the payload.

 After downloading & running the new payload, I checked its status and saw an `ESTABLISHED` reading, indicating the connection was successful.
 I didn’t even have to specify `ufw allow 80` on the Mythic SSH terminal.

-With the Mythic C2 established, I ran a couple of discovery commands, then tried to download the `hello-world.txt` file using the `download` command in Mythic's web interface.
+With the C2 established, I ran a couple of discovery commands, then tried to download the `hello-world.txt` file.
 Despite specifying the absolute path to the file, Mythic was somehow having a hard time finding it.
 After a few more failed attempts, I tried a detour using `ls`, and through it, I was finally able to get the file:
 ![](/screenshots/107.png)
 ![](/screenshots/108.png)
 ![](/screenshots/109.png)